The left fence border

 The border is rounded out by two fig trees in the back corner that were

 among the earliest plantings in our brand-new garden.
 The Celeste and Brown

-In between all these trees and shrubs is a small assortment of herbaceous
+In between all these trees and shrubs are many herbaceous

 Currently growing in our left fence border